l-weiss-sax-1/coding-session-1/readme.md

-### AOE lookup app
+## AOE lookup app

-This app connects to an API and shows details of a very well known game.
+This app connects to an API and shows details of a very well known pc-game created by Microsoft.

+Honorably took inspiration from the many hours of watching (T90)[https://www.youtube.com/@T90Official]

 ### How to develop
 - install android studio